RVshare.com

 • Mileage: 537 miles

-• Fun Fact: New Orleans is not only the birthplace of poker and craps; "The Big Easy" is also the place where voodoo was introduced into the U.S. by Marie Laveau.
+• Fun fact: New Orleans is not only the birthplace of poker and craps; "The Big Easy" is also the place where voodoo was introduced into the U.S. by Marie Laveau.
 It is considered to be the most haunted city in the country.

-Top RV Rentals in New Orleans, Louisiana
+Top RV Rentals Near New Orleans, Louisiana

-Nearby National Parks
+National Parks

 Enjoy the cultural and musical history of a couple of national parks before you leave for your New Orleans to Waco road trip.